Ppjose/everlifeai.github.io/README.md

-# The Everlife Wiki
+# The Everlife.AI Wiki

-This is a the wiki for the Everlife project.
+This is a the wiki for Everlife.AI project.